-CATASTROPHIC HEALTH PLANS: The ACA requires availability of one catastrophic health plan within the Exchange.
+CATASTROPHIC HEALTH PLANS: The ACA requires availability of at least one catastrophic health plan within the Exchange.
 We've begun a discussion with the carriers about whether they intend to offer these plans.
-To be compliant with the Federal law, we need to assure that at least one plan will be available in the Exchange and the most straightforward way to do that may be to require each carrier to offer a catastrophic plan.
-At this time, I just wanted to make you aware of this issue as we are still working through the details of how to best effectuate the federal requirement.
+To be compliant with the Federal law, we need to assure that at least one catastrophic plan will be available in the Exchange and the most straightforward way to do that may be to require each carrier to offer a catastrophic plan.
+At this time, the HBX staff are still working through the details of how to best effectuate the federal requirement.

-MERGED MARKETPLACE: There are new regulations out from the federal government that could force us to reconsider merging the individual and small group markets into one.
+MERGED MARKETPLACE: There are new regulations out from the federal government that could force us to reconsider merging the individual and small group markets.
 We are still investigating our options, but if the new federal requirements endanger our ability to effectively operate the small group market in a merged environment, we will need to revisit that issue.